LLaMA-Berry: Pairwise Optimization for O1-like Olympiad-Level Mathematical Reasoning: Details of Berry-Tree Inference Framework

-\textbf{Inference Engines:} Inference engines of \texttt{Berry-Tree} include VLLM (a lightweight language model inference engine), FastAPI (a high-performance web framework), and HuggingFace TGI (Text Generation Inference engine).
+\textbf{Inference Engines.} Inference engines of \texttt{Berry-Tree} include VLLM , HuggingFace Transformers warpped by FastAPI, and HuggingFace TGI.
 These engines collectively enable the system to maintain high efficiency and stability while handling multi-model inference tasks, with robust support for high-concurrency demands.